stevencurtis/SwiftCoding/ReturnSuccessOfThrowingWithGet/README.md

 Here is a [link to the YouTube guide](https://youtu.be/q3CiYzJlJkk)

 ## Prerequisites:
-* It would be much easier if you had understanding of Swift's [result type](https://medium.com/swlh/result-type-in-swift-1b4e2a84f2c2)
+* It would be much easier if you had understanding of Swift's [result type](https://medium.com/swlh/result-type-in-swift-1b4e2a84f2c2)<br>
-* .get uses [try](https://betterprogramming.pub/error-handing-in-swift-dda6e3fb1c65), so some knowledge of that would be useful
+* .get uses [try](https://betterprogramming.pub/error-handing-in-swift-dda6e3fb1c65), so some knowledge of that would be useful<br>

 ## Keywords and Terminology:
 JSON: JavaScript Object Notation, a lightweight format for storing and transporting data